ibm-cloud-architecture/refarch-cloudnative-csmo/doc/EventMgmt/NOI/NOI.md

 3. Select the `Slack->Send to Automatic Channel` entry

    This will create a new channel with channel name `inc_{serial}_{node}` where the values of the event fields `Serial` and `Node` are replaced with the values from the event.
 Example: `inc_86335482_bluecompute-web-app`

+   The event field `SlackChannel` will be updated with the channel name.

     ![SelectChannelName](NOI_slack_channel_created.png?raw=true)